danielpinelli/primers-design/README.md

 - TAXO

 ## database design (sequences and taxa)
-You have to download all NCBI sequences and combine them with our lab-defined sequences in .gbk format.
+You have to download all GenBank sequences and combine them with our lab-defined sequences in .gbk format.
 In parallel, all taxon identifiers must be downloaded into a separate file.
 ```
 wget 'ftp://ftp.ncbi.nlm.nih.gov://pub/taxonomy/taxdump.tar.gz'
 mkdir TAXO